rnickles/audience1st_wiki/Main-concepts-and-abstractions.md

 0. Next, create user records for additional staff (box office, phone orders, FOH staff, anyone who will need some level of administrative access).
 See "Working with users" for how to do this.
 Edit each user's Billing/Contact info, and under Admin settings for that user, set their privilege level as appropriate (you can always change it later).

 0. To import existing customer data, click the Import tab.
 (Description TBD as this feature is under refurbishment)

+# Account Codes

+Account Codes are optional, arbitrary strings used in your internal financial reporting system; for example, QuickBooks Online uses 4-digit numbers to code accounts.
+An Account Code can be attached to tickets and subscriptions, donations, retail-sale items, and nonticket purchases (e.g. exchange fees).
+The revenue reporting breaks out subtotals by account code.
+There is always at least one Default Account Code, which cannot be deleted but can be changed.
+That is, at least one Account Code must always exist.